scottyviscosity/the-harsh-north/factions.md

 Kraka Drak is the seat of the Great King Thorgard Cromson and Queen Sifna Thorindottir of the Dordegruden clan.
 Every year on 33 Fornskrak (Vorgeheim, according to the Imperial calendar), the Great King presides over the Feast of Grungni (Guzulmor Grungni) and the Althing of the Ancestors (Throngim Gromthi).
 Dwarfs come to the Althing from all across Norsca to discuss matters of importance and settle disputes.
 The Althing is very important to the Norse Dwarfs, as it allows them a forum in which to discuss any threat from the Norse to their hearth and home.

-The first human tribes arrived in the land that was to become Norsca at about the same time as Karak Ungor and Karak Varn fell to the greenskins, crossing the Sea of Claws in boats that were barely seaworthy.
+The first human clans arrived in the land that was to become Norsca at about the same time as Karak Ungor and Karak Varn fell to the greenskins, crossing the Sea of Claws in boats that were barely seaworthy.
 The historical records made brief mention of their arrival, noting that the newcomers were few in number, and relied upon tools and weapons made of stone and wood.
 The Dwarfs avoided any contact until they were certain that these humans were not in the service of Chaos.
 However, contact was made, and the two races grew close.
 Their cultures influenced each other; art styles became similar, and they found they shared a clannish, independent nature and a love for drinking, hand-to-hand fighting and very long poems.